-A Chinese Coffeeshop, Selangor, Malaysia
+A Chinese Coffeeshop, Selangor, Malaya

-Chinese Shophouses, Salak Sentuh, 1950, Selangor, Malaysia
+Chinese Shophouses, Salak Sentuh, 1950, Selangor, Malaya

-A Chinese Sundry Shophouses, 1950, Selangor, Malaysian
+A Chinese Sundry Shophouses, 1950, Selangor, Malaya

-Indian Coffeeshop, Negeri Sembilan, Malaysia
+Indian Coffeeshop, Negeri Sembilan, Malaya

 A West Coast Malaysia Kampung House

 “Traditional architecture is a result of man’s, elemental needs and his intricate relationship with society and the environment he lives in.
 In an era when the real world appears to sublimate into cyberspace, an explicit desire for a return to the past is perhaps understandable.” – William S.W.
 Lim